Tales From The Town #48: The Door In The Wall, or The Worth Of Dreams

 1. Written on June 8th, 2021

-__________A Complete Openness Of Data
+A Complete Openness Of Data

 It was the tradition now.
 To go along with those old markers of commitment – engagement rings, joint bank accounts, borrowed clothes, shared rent – there was this opening up of your data to each other, all the things you had said and done and seen and been, all the way back to the beginning of time (2007).
 There was no deeper symbol of your trust, no greater intimacy in your relationship, than this limitless mingling of information.